-Other Matters (4 of 16) Response
+Other Matters (4 of

+18) Response

 Program Title THINK BIG

 Origination Syndicated

-Days/Times Program Wednesdays at 7:00am on KAIL's primary channel, 7.1
+Days/Times Wednesdays at 7:00am on KAIL's primary channel, 7.1

+Program

 Regularly

 Scheduled

 Total times 13

 aired at

 regularly

+scheduled

-scheduled time
+time

-Length of Program 30 mins
+Length of 30 mins

+Program

-Age of Target Child Audience from 13 years to 16 years
+Age of 13 years to 16 years

-Describe the educational and informational objective of the program and how it meets the definition of Core Think Big will satisfy the FCC Children's Programming requirement and can be classified as core programming.
-Think Big serves the educational and informational needs of children 13 to 16 years of age with its program content, including the importance of having a working knowledge of math, science and physics.
-The series show children actively solving problems using scientific principles, combining skill an creativity.
-The series also demonstrates real-world applications for math, science and engineering, provint that the physical sciences can be useful, challenging and fun.
-Each episode presents an "invent-off" challenge, where teenage teams must invent a machine designed to perform a specific task in a limited amount of time, promoting creative thinking and practical skills.
-(Alex Paen, President, Telco Productions
+Target Child

+Audience

+from

+Describe the Think Big will satisfy the FCC Children's Programming requirement and can be classified as core

+educational programming.
+Think Big serves the educational and informational needs of children 13 to 16 years of ag

+and with its program content, including the importance of having a working knowledge of math, science and

+informational physics.
+The series show children actively solving problems using scientific principles, combining skill a

+objective of creativity.
+The series also demonstrates real-world applications for math, science and engineering, provi

+the program that the physical sciences can be useful, challenging and fun.
+Each episode presents an "invent-off"

+and how it challenge, where teenage teams must invent a machine designed to perform a specific task in a limited

+meets the amount of time, promoting creative thinking and practical skills.
+(Alex Paen, President, Telco Production

+definition of

+Core

+Programming.

 Other

 Matters (5 of

-16) Response
+18) Response

 Program Title America's Heartland

-Origination Syndicated Days/Times Program Regularly Scheduled Thursdays at 7:00am on KAIL's primary channel, 7.1 (starts Sept 8th) Total times aired at regularly scheduled time 12 Length of Program 30 mins Age of Target Child Audience from 13 years to 16 years Describe the America's Heartland is a weekly half-hour series featuring everyday Americans and their families, telling definition of
+Origination Syndicated Days/Times Program Regularly Scheduled Thursdays at 7:00am on KAIL's primary channel, 7.1 (starts Sept 8th) Total times aired at regularly scheduled time 13 Length of Program 30 mins Age of Target Child Audience from 13 years to 16 years Describe the America's Heartland is a weekly half hour series featuring everyday Americans and their families, talling definition of